Every transformation is disjoint from almost every IET: Consequences of Section 2

-\begin{cor} For every $\alpha \notin \mathbb{Z}$, almost every IET does not have $e^{2 \pi i \alpha}$ as an eigenvalue. \end{cor} This corollary is an immediate consequence of \cite[Theorem A]{AF}. \begin{thm} (Avila and Forni) If $\pi$ is an irreducible permutation that is not a rotation, then almost every IET with permutation $\pi$ is weak mixing. \end{thm} We prove Corollary \ref{eigen} independently of the above theorem.

-The proof is split into the case of rational $\alpha$ and the case of irrational $\alpha$.
+\begin{cor} For every $\alpha \notin \mathbb{Z}$, almost every IET does not have $e^{2 \pi i \alpha}$ as an eigenvalue. \end{cor} We will prove this corollary independently of \cite[Theorem A]{AF}, from which it immediately follows. \begin{thm} (Avila and Forni) If $\pi$ is an irreducible permutation that is not a rotation, then almost every IET with permutation $\pi$ is weak mixing. \end{thm} The proof is split into the case of rational $\alpha$ and the case of irrational $\alpha$.
 If $T$ has $e^{2 \pi i \alpha}$ as an eigenvalue for some rational $\alpha \notin \mathbb{Z}$ then it is not totally ergodic.
 This is not the case for almost every IET \cite[Part I, Theorem 1.7]{metric}. \begin{thm} (Veech) Almost every IET is totally ergodic. \end{thm} It suffices to consider irrational $\alpha$ and show that for any $\delta>0$ and $\mathfrak{R}$, the set of IETs having $e^{2 \pi i \alpha}$ as an eigenvalue has \measure -outer measure less than $\delta$.
 If $e^{2 \pi i \alpha}$ is an eigenvalue for $T$ then rotation by $\alpha$ is a factor of $T$.
 However, rigidity sequences of a transformation are also rigidity sequences for the factor.
-For every irrational $\alpha$ and $\epsilon>0$ there is a sequence of density $1-\epsilon$ that contains no rigidity sequence for rotation by $\alpha$.
-Choose $\epsilon<1-a_{\mathfrak{R}}(\delta)$ and pick a sequence of density $1-\epsilon$ containing no rigidity sequence for rotation by $\alpha$.
+For every irrational $\alpha$ and $e>0$ there is a sequence of density $1-e$ that contains no rigidity sequence for rotation by $\alpha$.
+To see this, observe that if $n_1$ and $n_2$ are $\epsilon$ rigidity times for $T$ then $n_1-n_2$ is a $2\epsilon$ rigidity time for $T$.
+It follows that if $\epsilon< \frac 1 2 \underset{0<n \leq M}{\min}\int |T^nx-x|d\Leb$ then $\{k+1,k+2,...,k+M\}$ can contain at most one $\epsilon$ rigidity time for $T$.
+Choose $e<1-a_{\mathfrak{R}}(\delta)$ and pick a sequence of density $1-e$ containing no rigidity sequence for rotation by $\alpha$.
 The IETs having a rigidity sequence in this sequence have \measure -measure at least $1-\delta$ and Corollary \ref{eigen} follows.

 \begin{rem} Every sequence of density 1 contains a rigidity sequence for rotation \mbox{by $\alpha$.} \end{rem}